 What do I do if I think I might have COVID-19?

-For more information about COVID-19, visit the UHS website.
+For more information about COVID-19 and resources, visit the UHS website.

-Will a COVID-19 vaccination be required for students living on campus?
+Is a COVID-19 vaccination required for students living on campus?

 What steps are being taken for students’ health and safety?